 - Hazardous Forensics

 The individual project takes four months from April to July.
 The student selects from a range of titles or may propose their own topic.
 Most are practically or experimentally based using Cranfield’s unique facilities.

-A first of second class Honours degree or equivalent in engineering, forensic science or scientific discipline, or the professional equivalent.
-Students with other degrees who can show a knowledge of and interest in the scientific elements of the subject will also be considered.
+A first or second class Honours degree or equivalent in archaeology, forensic science or scientific discipline, or the professional equivalent.
+Students with other degrees who can show knowledge of and interest in the scientific elements of the subject will also be considered.

 Program taught in: